yellowmessenger/documentation/docs/cookbooks/inbox/ticketclose-message.md

 -----

-## Step 3: Trigger flows after ticket closed
+## Step 3: Trigger flows after a ticket is resolved

 You can design flows that can be triggered when **Ticket closed event** is identified.
 Follow these steps: